Stage 1: Self-Discovery | Clarity Compass

 Step 1: Ground

-• What am I feeling right now, in my body?
-(Tension, tightness, warmth, heaviness, lightness, nausea, calm?)
+What are you feeling right now, in your body (tension, tightness, warmth, heaviness, lightness, nausea, calm)?

-• Where in my body do I feel it?
+Where in your body do you feel it?

-• Can I name the emotions present right now?
-(List them without judging them.
-Fear, excitement, grief, relief, anger, confusion, hope.
-Whatever is there.)
+Can you name the emotions present right now (fear, excitement, grief, relief, anger, confusion, hope, something else)?

-Write the decision you are facing in one clear sentence (not a paragraph).
+Write the situation you're facing in one clear sentence (not a paragraph).

 Step 3: Sort the noise